 - Had a difficult delivery.

-- Birth mother is pressured to put her baby up for adoption.
+- People are pressuring her to put her baby up for adoption.

 Signs She’ll Change Her Mind About Adoption